Lobster Institute

-The Lobster Institute is a research and outreach center in the College of Natural Sciences and Agriculture at the University of Maine that focuses on research and promoting the sustainability of American lobster (Homarus americanus) fisheries in the United States and Canada.
-The center is currently led by Richard Wahle, a research professor in the School of Marine Sciences, who is serving as Director of the Lobster Institute.
-Lobster Institute’s office is based in Darling Marine Center in the University of Maine.
+The Lobster Institute is a research and outreach center in the College of Earth, Life and Health Sciences at the University of Maine that focuses on research and promoting the sustainability of American lobster (Homarus americanus) fisheries in the United States and Canada.
+The center is currently led by executive director Chris Cash, a former commercial lobster fisherman with extensive experience in non-profit management.
+From 2018 - 2023 the center was led by Richard Wahle, PhD, a research professor in the School of Marine Sciences.
+Prior to Wahle the Lobster Institute was founded and led by Dr. Bob Bayer with support from assistant director, Cathy Billings.
+The Lobster Institute’s office is based in Darling Marine Center in the University of Maine.

 Overview

 The center has been in operations since 1987.
 According to the center, the state of Maine is responsible for contributing around 80% of American lobster exports from the United States since 2015.
 It has focused on research on American lobsters pertaining to topics such as environmental effects of lobster fisheries, lobster immune systems, species resilience in the face of climate change.
 Their board of advisors tends to be composed of representatives from fishermen's and lobstermen’s associations, lobster companies, and lobster researchers.

 Since 2018, Lobster Institute has outlined three strategic goals that govern how it operates.: